 - It’s all about their wants and not at all about me.

-- They haven’t read the advice page on my web site. or a single one of my blog articles (2 good places to start would be So you want to get into voiceovers? and Thinking about starting a voiceover career?).
+- They haven’t read a single one of my blog articles (2 good places to start would be So you want to get into voiceovers? and Thinking about starting a voiceover career?).

 - I’m not sure why they think I am the right person to help them.

 - I don’t know why they think I should want to help them.

 - The person has no clue about what is involved in working as a voice talent.

 - They want me to tell them everything I know about working in voiceover as quickly as possible.